-However, once we Britons move abroad, we normally change our residency status and generally reduce or remove our UK tax burden as a result.
+However, once you move abroad, you normally change your residency status and generally reduce or remove your UK tax burden as a result.

-Because we receive many enquiries about this subject, I thought I’d try and clarify the rules around UK residency and tax liability, and their impact on expats.
+Because I receive many enquiries about this subject, I thought I’d try and clarify the rules around UK residency and tax liability, and their impact on senior international professionals.

 The trouble is, the information is long, complex and at times tedious!

 Therefore I’ve broken this down into two parts.